mvolkmann/blog/src/smalltalk/41-morphic.md

 Custom morphs are typically implemented as subclasses of the `PlacedMorph` class and implement the `drawOn:` method.
 They can be directly dragged to new locations.
-Otherwise dragging requires opening the morph halo and using the Move handle.
+Otherwise dragging requires opening the `Morph` halo and using the Move handle.

 The following example includes the instance variable `extent` to allow the width and height to be used to determine what to draw.